weiiv/di-auth-server/README.md

 - **Authorization Server** (FastAPI + Authlib)
 - **Credential Issuer** with delegated authorization and introspection integration
 - **PostgreSQL** for persistence of grants, tokens, and credential metadata
-- **Support for DPoP, Authorization Details, Attestations, Refresh Tokens rotation**
+- **Support for DPoP, Authorization Details, Attestation PoP, Refresh Token rotation**

 This architecture separates concerns, improves security, enhances extensibility, and provides a scalable foundation for OID4VCI credential issuance in production environments.